Overview

 Solution:

-• For OpenWeatherMap, new keys take a few hours to activate
+• For WeatherAPI, new keys may take a few minutes to activate

 • For YouTube, ensure the API is enabled in Google Cloud Console